amnesica/BelugaProject/doc/INSTALL.md

    If you get error messages please take a look into [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 5. When Beluga Project is installed and is running go to `<system-prod-ip>:8090` in your browser.
 On first run after installation it may take up to about 3 minutes until all aircrafts are visible.
-If you just want to test the project, enable the Opensky-Network functionality in the settings menu (an Opensky-Network account is needed).
+If you just want to test the project, enable the [OpenSky-Network](https://opensky-network.org/) functionality in the settings menu (an Opensky-Network account is needed) or enable [Airplanes.live](https://airplanes.live/) functionality instead.

 6. Operation and Maintenance